ryanbowers215/ryanbowers215/README.md

 ### About Me

-- I am a junior studying Computer Science and Statistics & Analytics at The University of North Carolina at Chapel Hill.
+- I am a senior studying Computer Science and Statistics & Analytics at The University of North Carolina at Chapel Hill.
 - I am involved with Carolina Analytics & Data Science, and Computer Science + Social Good.
 - I am currently developing Paging, a book-focused social media platform where users can review books for their followers to see.
-- My current coursework is focused on full-stack software development.
+- My current coursework is focused on full-stack software development and mobile app development.

 ---